csknk/airgap-core-utilities/README.md

 * Boot into Tails, navigate to `~/Persistent/airgap-core-utilities`
 * Run commands (e.g. `cd ~/Persistent/airgap-core-utilities` followed by `./check-passphrase`)

-## Available Commands
 All commands provide an option to set up binaries - either Bitcoin or Litecoin.
 You will generally only need to do this step once per Tails session.

-### Dump Private Keys: `dumpprivkeys`
+## Dump Private Keys
-This script loads a cold wallet, loops through a list of public addresses and builds a collection of GnuPG encrypted output files that contain the associated private keys.
+The `dumpprivkeys` script loads a cold wallet, loops through a list of public addresses and builds a collection of GnuPG encrypted output files that contain the associated private keys.

 Before running, create a text file that consists of the public addresses for the keys you want to back up, with each address on a separate line.